More information on

 Wilbert Johnson better known as Wilburn, died January 3, 1941.
 Find out why this is a prison photo?

-Johnny was born November 1926.
-He grew-up in Butler County, Missouri with his mother Eatoy and Wilbert Johnson his father, at the time..
+Johnny grew up in Butler County, Missouri with his mother Eatoy and Wilbert Johnson his father, at the time..
 Jennie changed her name to Eatoy, while Johnny was just a little boy, so this was only name he knew.

 Johnny was very good with his hands which made up for his lack of education.
 As a youngster growing up, Johnny repaired and made bicycles.
 As he grew older, Johnny learned to make and repair automobiles.
 He even received awards from the Army for his work on military vehicles.
 Johnny worked at Rossford Army Depot in Ohio for many years before moving to Chicago, Illinois.
 He continued his auto mechanic work, as a autobody-mechanic, while living in Illinois.
 JOHNNY WAS VERY GOOD WITH HIS HANDS. (author's father)